Omoinemie/Autoplugin/README.md

 - PSVita USB streaming!
 (UVC USB Video Class) by xerpi
 - DSmotion
 - VitaGrafix
+# install font
+remane you font file to font.pgf or font.ttf, then copy it to UX0:data/AUTOPLUGIN/font/ folder.
 # Credits:
  Thank you
 - Team OneLua